 Outputs frequency and alphabetical word lists, key words in context (KWIC), and coded strings of word-occurrence data based on user-defined dictionaries.
 In addition, it includes a multidimensional concept-mapping sub-program called VBMap that measures the degree to which words co-occur in a text or series of texts.
 Miller, Andsager and Riechert (1998), for example, used the program to compare the press releases sent by 1996 GOP presidential candidates to the coverage the candidates received in the press.
 The program helped the researchers (a) generate a list of key words appearing in the text and (b) generate a map showing the relative positions of candidates, in both press releases and media coverage, to each other and on key issues in the election (e.g., family values, education).
-Developed by Mark Miller, it is available for download on the yoshikoder website.
+Developed by Mark Miller, it served as the inspiration for Yoshikoder, and is available for download on the Yoshikoder website.

-This add-on to the Simstat statistical analysis program includes several exploratory tools, such as cluster analysis and multidimensional scaling, for the analysis of open-ended survey responses and other texts.
+This companion to the Simstat statistical analysis program includes several exploratory tools, such as cluster analysis and multidimensional scaling, for the analysis of open-ended survey responses and other texts.
 It also codes based on user-supplied dictionaries and generates word frequency and alphabetical lists, KWIC, multi-unit data file output, and bivariate comparisons between subgroups.
-The differences between subgroups or numeric variables (e.g., age, date of publication) can be displayed visually in high resolution line and bar charts and through 2-D and 3-D correspondence analysis bi-plots.
-One particularly noteworthy feature of the program is a dictionary building tool that uses the WordNet lexical database and other dictionaries (in English and five other languages) to help users build a comprehensive categorization system.
+It provides particularly impressive graphic display options.
+One particularly noteworthy feature of the program is a dictionary building tool that uses a variety of textual databases to help users build a comprehensive categorization system.